 This is a required course available for matriculated MALS students only.
 In this course, students will explore the history of liberal studies and the controversies surrounding its composition and meaning in American universities and society.
 Students will have the opportunity to develop their own historically informed approaches to liberal study and apply their learning.
-There is a residency requirement for this course.
+Please Note: This course requires attendance of a synchronous, virtual residency usually held on a Friday through Saturday before the term mid-point.
+The dates of this activity will be announced when the course is offered.
 This course was previously LIB-640501.

-In this residency-based course, students will examine the concept of interdisciplinarity and establish the theoretical frameworks for their educational plans in the MALS program.
-Their work will culminate in the development of a degree program plan and rationale essay, presenting a coherent program of courses that lead to a tentative final project focus.
+In this virtual residency-based course, students will examine the concept of interdisciplinarity and establish the theoretical frameworks for their educational plans in the MALS program.
+Their work will culminate in the development of a degree program plan and rationale essay, presenting a coherent program of courses that lead to a tentative capstone focus.
 The students’ activities, supported by their advisors, will enable them to articulate broadly the theoretical and methodological approaches that may be relevant to their respective fields of inquiry; understand research and critical methodology/ies in a field; select and develop skills in appropriate methodologies; and understand what it means to make a substantive knowledge claim in a field.
-Pre-Requisite: LACS-6020 OR LACS-6025 OR LACS-6030 OR LACS-6035 AND LACS-6005 Co-Requisite: LACS-6015 or by permission of program coordinator Note: This is a pass/fail only course This course was previously LIB-640676.
+Note: This is a pass/fail only course This course was previously LIB-640676 Please Note: this course requires attendance at a synchronous, virtual residency usually held on a Friday through Saturday before the term mid-point.
+The dates of this activity will be announced when the course is offered.
+Prerequisites: LACS 6020 OR LACS 6025 OR LACS 6030 OR LACS 6035 AND LACS 6005.

 In this course, the student will begin to lay the foundation for future work in his or her area of interest through the examination of an individualized topic relevant to the student’s focus in the MALS program by means of completing a literature review.
 The literature review is a critically organized interpretation of secondary criticism on a specific topic; it is not a research paper nor is it an annotated bibliography.
 The literature review course will help the student develop relevant research, writing and analytic skills in order to define the topic; research and identify relevant sources and journals in the chosen field; identify key thinkers, debates, and the theoretical framework of a topic; develop appropriate methodological and writing skills; follow proper citation form; and develop a critical point of view.
 It is an important demonstration of graduate level writing and analytic ability that will be reviewed, along with the degree plan developed in Perspectives, by a MALS Program Review Committee before the student proceeds to the next stage of the program.
 Pre-Requisite: LACS-6005 This course was previously LIB-640682.